TheWeirdDee/notch/DEPLOYMENT.md

 ## Runtime limits

 The app depends on public Sepolia/CC3 RPC and ProofBuilder availability.
 Failed reads are shown as unavailable; there is no snapshot fallback.
-The preloaded stream's lock expires September 12, 2026 at 11:16:50 UTC.
+The preloaded stream is Sablier #189 (`web/src/lib/demo.ts`); its lock expires October 12, 2026 at 15:32:19 UTC.
 After expiry, its historical position and mined evidence remain readable, but fresh activation checks and new financing refuse it.
 Replacing the source requires a separately authorized on-chain action.